ChengzijunAixiaoli/POTD/README.md

 Feel free to ask if any question.

-If you use this toolbox in your research and find it useful, please cite PPMM using the following bibtex reference:
+If you use this toolbox in your research and find it useful, please cite POTD using the following bibtex reference:

 ```
 @incollection{meng2020potd,